R3Dki/Cpp-Mastermind/README.md

 You can cheat to get the answer by typing in 69 :3 .<br>
 I know it's kinda shitty(maybe), it is meant to be simple to read and explain<br>
 (Altho working i don't think it's gonna be easy to explain tbh lol)

+# I will probably rewrite it entirely someday...